Game-Protocol/gamestarter-contracts/README.md

 ## Crowdsale contract types

-1. Basic crowdsale will be mintable and finilizable.
+1. Basic crowdsale will be mintable and refundable.
 2. Bonus crowdsale will add to the Basic crowdsale bonuses depending on the time invested.
 3. ...